-The CE must include in its written procurement policies and procedures its definition of local for the use of this option.
+The CE or sponsored site must include in its written procurement policies and procedures its definition of local for the use of this option.
 Definitions might include "within the state", "within specific counties", or "within a specific number of miles".
-This means products procured using geographic preference must come from animals or produce that are caught (e.g. fish), raided or grown in the area defined by the CE as "local."
-The CE must ensure its definition does not restrict full and open competition (for example, a definition that includes "within 5 miles"), and that it adheres to its own definition or it risks the procurement being determined unallowable.
+This means products procured using geographic preference must come from animals or produce that are caught (e.g. fish), raided or grown in the area defined by the CE or sponsored site as "local."
+The CE or sponsored site must ensure its definition does not restrict full and open competition (for example, a definition that includes "within 5 miles"), and that it adheres to its own definition or it risks the procurement being determined unallowable.